jzrucker/The-German-Century/README.md

 - Episode 0 — *A Word Before We Begin* (~14 min) — who Josef is, why this podcast exists
 - Episode I — *Arriving at Germany: 1860* (~65 min) — from Teutoburg Forest to the eve of unification
-- Episode II — *A Tour of the German World, 1860* — in production
+- Episode II — in production
+- Full website with interactive map, imperial eagle, episode players
+- Podcast live on Spotify